Jurors at trial in Daunte Wright slaying go under microscope

 Prosecutors charged Potter, who resigned two days after the shooting, with first- and second-degree manslaughter, saying she was an experienced officer who was trained to know better.
 The most serious charge requires prosecutors to prove recklessness; the lesser only requires them to prove culpable negligence.
 Minnesota’s sentencing guidelines call for a sentence of just over seven years on the first-degree manslaughter count, and four years for second-degree.
 But prosecutors have said they’ll seek a longer sentence.

-Attorneys who aren’t involved in the case expect both sides to give jurors a thorough vetting, as they did in Chauvin’s trial.
+Attorneys who aren’t involved in the case expected both sides to give jurors a thorough vetting, as they did in Chauvin’s trial.
 The pool will come from Hennepin County, which includes Minneapolis and is the state’s most populous county.
 Hennepin is 74% white, 14% Black, 7.5% Asian and 7% Latino, according to census data.
-Brooklyn Center, the suburb where Wright was killed, is one of the most diverse communities in the state, at 46% white, 29% Black, 16% Asian and 15% Latino.
+Brooklyn Center is one of the most diverse cities in the state, at 46% white, 29% Black, 16% Asian and 15% Latino.

-Mike Brandt, a local attorney who also isn’t involved in the case, said that if he was on the defense team, he’d rather have the case tried in a rural or suburban county.
+Mike Brandt, a local attorney, said that if he was on the defense team, he’d rather have the case tried in a rural or suburban county.
 He said Hennepin tends to be “more on the liberal side,” with more people who support holding police accountable.

+Alfreda Daniels Juasemai, an activist in Brooklyn Center, said Chauvin’s conviction bolstered faith in the courts.
+She’s hoping for a conviction for Potter, too.

+“I have lived in this country long enough to know that getting my hopes up is not going to be good for my mental health,” said Daniels Juasemai, who emigrated from Liberia in 2006.
+“I do hope that Kim Potter is guilty of something at this point, but I am trying so hard to not expect anything.”

 Associated Press/Report for America Statehouse News Initiative reporter Mohamed Ibrahim contributed to this story.